 Fighting cyber crime and fraud

-Whilst traditional acquisitive crime such as burglary remains the public's greatest concern, and undoubtedly can have a huge impact on victims, a new and arguably greater risk is emerging.
+Whilst traditional acquisitive crime such as burglary (see Strong Local Policing) remains one of the public’s greatest concern, and undoubtedly can have a huge impact on victims, a new and arguably greater risk is emerging.

 Investigating these crimes and bringing people to justice is incredibly complex.
-Law enforcement agencies across the UK need to significantly improve performance let along the need to tackle these offences of a global scale.
+Law enforcement agencies across the UK need to significantly improve performance on dealing with these issues domestically let alone the challenge of need to tackling these offences of a global scale.

 Improving the criminal justice system

-The public want to see criminals brought justice, yet the police can only be involved in part of that process.
-Prevention and detection is the role for Thames Valley Police but there is ,rightly, a separation with other areas of the criminal justice system.
+The public want to see criminals brought justice, yet the police can rightly only be involved in part of that process.
+Prevention and detection is the role for Thames Valley Police but there must always be a level of independence from other areas of the criminal justice system.

 Much work will still focus on policing, especially ensuring that evidence is gathered efficiently and effectively to ensure the Crown Prosecution Service are able to prosecute cases effectively.
 Yet a greater focus needs to be placed on getting cases through the courts successfully, improving access to courts even if that is through the use of technology and particularly around reducing reoffending.